Pan-fried lemon sole meuniere cooked on the bone and finished with a butter, lemon, caper and parsley sauce, classic simplicity at its best.

 Preparing the Sole (See the video below):

-- Begin by trimming the fins from the side of the fish using some scissors and then the tail.
+- Begin by trimming the fins from the side of the fish using some scissors, and then the tail.

 - Make an incision down to the bone behind the head.

-- Grab the flap of skin that you have created with a tea towel and pull, the skin should come off in one go.
+- Using a sharp knife, tease the grey skin on top of the fish away from the flesh; take your time with this.
+Grab the flap of skin that you have created with a tea towel and pull; the skin should come off in one go.

 - Remove the head with a kitchen knife.